meekys/cam_overlay/README.md

 # Stopping
 If running from the command line, Ctrl+C will stop.

-If running from another application, sending a KILLTERM signal will also cleanly stop.
+If stopping from another console, using `killall cam_overlay.bin` will stop.

-Alternatively, using `killall cam_overlay.bin` will also stop.
+If running from another application, sending a KILLTERM signal will stop.

 # Command line parameters